Fundamental

 }

 The package that is imported in Java is called the header file in C++.
 The same as Java, Header files in C++ can be user-created or system built-in.
-Besides, C++ has a concept called namespace
+Besides, C++ has a concept called `namespace`.
+What is that?&#x20;

 *Topics: Function call and return, return types*